-The final exam will consist of an authentic semi-academic article of 2200-2500 words on a relevant topic and text type.
-There will be 15 -20 questions that vary in type (e.g., multiple choice, completion, openended, tables, charts), and level of comprehension (e.g. literal, integration, inference), and a short writing task (e.g., supported opinion; persuasive; descriptive) of 120 -180 words.
+The final exam will consist of an authentic unabridged academic article of 3000 - 4000 words on a relevant topic and text type.
+There will be 15 -20 questions that vary in type (e.g., multiple choice, completion, open-ended, tables, charts), and level of comprehension (e.g. literal, integration, inference), a short writing task (e.g., application of information from the article in a new text; supported and cited opinion) of 150 - 200 words.
 Students will be given 3 hours to complete the exam, using a print and/or electronic dictionary.